babruix/codewars_js/README.md

-# codewars_js
+# codewars JavaScript
-My codewars solutions written JavaScript
+My solutions for challenges on codewars.com written in JavaScript.